Saving for retirement - lump sum versus regular contributions

 Benefits of saving into a pension

-One of the biggest advantages of pension saving, whether paying a lump sum or via a regular contributions, is that the money you pay in qualifies for tax relief, providing an instant boost to your savings and helping the fund to grow more quickly.
+One of the biggest advantages of pension saving, whether paying a lump sum or via a regular contribution, is that the money you pay in qualifies for tax relief, providing an instant boost to your savings and helping the fund to grow more quickly.

 You’ll receive tax relief at the highest rate of income tax that you pay.
-The basic 20% tax relief will be added to each contribution - higher or additional rate taxpayer will need to claim back the extra tax relief via their tax return.
+The basic 20% tax relief will be added to each contribution - higher or additional rate taxpayers will need to claim back the extra tax relief via their tax return.

 There is a cap on how much you can contribute to a pension in a single year so contributions can’t exceed your earnings or your annual allowance (usually £60,000).
 If you exceed these limits, you’ll have to pay additional tax charges so do seek advice if you think your contributions may push you close to the annual allowance.